Medical Information and Medications

 Please note: No students are permitted to self-medicate at any time.

 To assist with your child's medical needs, we ask that all medications and related equipment (i.e. EpiPens, spacers for asthma etc.) be brought to the First Aid room on the first day of the school year.
 It is expected that all antihistamines, EpiPens and other medications have expiry dates covering the entire year.
-All medications should be accompanied by an up to date Action Plan or letter from your child's doctor outlining your child's condition, medications and/or treatment options.
+All medications should be accompanied by an up-to-date Action Plan or letter from your child's doctor outlining your child's condition, medications and/or treatment options.
 Student medications should be collected on the last day of school each year.
 If you have any enquiries, please email our first aid room.

 Anaphylaxis